uma-dev/schedule-whiz/README.md

 1. Navigate to `backend/`.
 2. Create `env.properties` configuration file.
 Your can use as example the `evn.properties.example`.
-3. Ensure that the username, url and password match wit your database.
+3. Ensure that the username, url and password match with your database.
-   Make sure you nave `mvn`, then execute:
+   Make sure you have `mvn`, then execute:

 ```
 # Clean the previous output and compile